 Axel Moore awarded the AMTI Force and Motion Scholarship

 Axel Moore was one of two national recipients of the AMTI Force and Motion Schalarship.
-The Laird Fellowship is given to the UD student who best exemplifies
+The scolarship is given to students studying biomechanics or orthopedics using multi-axial force measurements based on research novelty, clarity of communication, and future research potential .

 Study of transfer film evolution elucidates role in wear prevention